afraenkel/DSC180B-DS-Capstone/course-information/syllabus.md

 Assignments will largely be graded uniformly as a group.
 However, if the balance of quality or quantity of work is significantly non-uniform, grades may be apportioned out individually.
+This is especially relevant in relation to this quarter's P/NP policy.

 ## Assignments and Due Dates <a name="duedates"></a>